minio/minio/docs/gateway/oss.md

 Gateway inherits the following OSS limitations:

 - Bucket names with "." in the bucket name are not supported.
+- Custom metadata with "_" in the key is not supported.

 Other limitations: